ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-Gauge-automated-testing.md

 However, if you would want to test whether a user can sign in after having signed up, you should do so in one test.
 That immediately solves our problem and we are safe to use the parallel execution!

+## Configuration
+There's actually one more thing we need to setup before we can run our specs, the configuration.
+The config files are located under `env/default`.
+You should have three files in that folder: `default.properties`, `java.properties` and `user.properties`.
+The main thing we need to change is the `APP_URL` in the user properties file.

+It's possible to create different configurations by simply duplicating the default folder and renaming it to something else.
+If you need a different configuration for you CI-tool, you can create a folder namen `ci`.
+When running the specs, you can pass an argument stating for which environment.

+`mvn gauge:execute -Denv=ci"`

 ## Report
 To get HTML reports, the plugin has to be installed first: `gauge install html-report`.
 That's about it!